-This option reports the version number and exits.

-This option reports the version number, build options, supported cryptographics algorithms, and exits.

--X lock-file

-This option acquires a lock on the specified file at runtime; this helps to prevent duplicate named instances from running simultaneously.
+- -v This option reports the version number and exits. - -V This option reports the version number and build options, and exits. - -X lock-file This option acquires a lock on the specified file at runtime; this helps to prevent duplicate named instances from running simultaneously.
 Use of this option overrides the lock-file option in named.conf.
 If set to none, the lock file check is disabled.

--x cache-file

-This option loads data from cache-file into the cache of the default view.
+-x cache-file This option loads data from cache-file into the cache of the default view.